macbuse/WRITING/mother.md

 Once on the real road he got back on the toes before hitting the gas and breaking into a run.
 The empty road wound round, through the campus buildings.
 He avoided the puddles when he could.
 Wet feet and blisters go together.
 The rain wasn't heavy but it was cold and it sapped his running mojo.
 The hot summer days were behind him and he contemplated without pleasure the coming passage across barren winters days.

 Feet slapped in the wet throwing water up on his calves.
 He kept a rhythm swaying from one leg to another and breathing through his nose.
 It would be over soon and he would be back in the warmth, perhaps in a bath.
 There was nobody else here in the rain.
 An occasional car or a bus but not a soul on foot.
 You had to be some kind of crazy fool to venture out in this weather.

+He came to the river.
+It wasn't a torrent here like higher in the mountains, broad with sandy banks, slithering along between the tree lined dykes.
+He walked a few metres as if to catch his breath then set off with renewed vigour.
+It's hard in the rain to keep one's spirits up, to drive forward against the elements as they push back.
+At least in the valley there was rarely any wind to speak of.

+There was a path that branched off, back into the campus.
+He didn't often take it but today he couldn't face the slippy section by the river where dead leaves clung to the pavement.
+So he ran on with hideous prefabricated huts on either side nothing like the elegant gothic or doric buildings one finds in other far off campuses in the US, the UK or even China.
+What kind of mind did they concoct in these ugly places?

+Back on the broad road again he concentrated on his breath, measuring each effort with precision.
+It was getting wetter but he had only 5 minutes or so to go.
+Sometimes he wondered if this kind of sport wasn't some kind of gross perversion as the best part was the absence of effort, of suffering when it was over for another day.

+The watch beeped.
+He had done his penance for the day and took to jogging again.
+Thighs ached slightly, muscles tight from the cold.
+He wondered if ugly minds too could understand why all this was necessary.